NikkyAI/alpacka/README.md

 - sublime
 - anything with yaml and json highlighters and git integration

+terminal:
+- terminator
+- Git Bash (builtin to git on windows)
+- vscode integrated terminal (can be configured to use git bash)

 MC launcher:
 - MultiMC (the only supported launcher atm)